GIScience/giscience2023/index.md

 This workshop will provide a platform to discuss and learn about centrality indicators both at a conceptual as well as a technical implementation level.
-In addition, hands-on sessions on how to calculate centrality indicators using openrouteservice will be offered by the organizers to interested participants.
+In addition, hands-on sessions on how to calculate centrality indicators using openrouteservice will be offered by the organisers to interested participants.

 ### Workshop Format
 The workshop will be done in a “open-space” format, where participants themselves suggest topics and decide on the